Automated Detection and Forecasting of COVID-19 using Deep Learning Techniques: A Review: Introduction

-The detection of COVID-19 is crucially significant and vital in its early stages.
-Various methods have been proposed to diagnose COVID-19, containing a variety of medical imaging techniques, blood tests (CBCs), and PCR.
-According to the WHO, all diagnoses of corona disease must be confirmed by reverse-transcription polymerase chain reaction (RT-PCR) \cite{a8}.
+According to the WHO, all diagnoses of corona disease must be confirmed by RT-PCR \cite{a7}.
 However, testing with RT-PCR is highly time-consuming, and this issue is risky for people with COVID-19.
 Hence, first, medical imaging is carried out for the primary detection of COVID-19, then the RT-PCR test is performed to aid the physicians in making final accurate detection.
-Two medical imaging techniques, X-ray and CT-scan, are employed to diagnose COVID-19 \cite{a9,a10}.
+Two medical imaging techniques, X-ray, CT-scan, and ultrasound are employed to diagnose COVID-19 \cite{an74,an89}.

-X-ray modality is the first procedure to diagnose COVID-19, which has the advantage of being inexpensive and low-risk from radiation hazards to human health \cite{a11,a12}.
+X-ray modality is the first procedure to diagnose COVID-19, which has the advantage of being inexpensive and low-risk from radiation hazards to human health \cite{a11}.
 In the X-ray method, detecting COVID-19 is a relatively complicated task.
 In these images, the radiologist must attentively recognize the white spots that contain water and pus, which is very prolonged and problematic.
-A radiologist or specialist doctor may also mistakenly diagnose other diseases, such as pulmonary tuberculosis, as COVID-19 \cite{a13}.
+A radiologist or specialist doctor may also mistakenly diagnose other diseases, such as pulmonary tuberculosis, as COVID-19 \cite{a12}.

-The X-ray procedure has a high error rate; hence CT images can be used for more precise detection \cite{a14}.
-Nevertheless, these CT images are far more expensive than X-rays for patients \cite{a15}.
-At the time of CT-scan recording, several slices are provided from each person suspected of COVID-19.
-The large volume of CT-Scan images calls for a high workload on physicians and radiologists to diagnose COVID-19.
+The X-ray procedure has a high error rate.
+CT modality has a higher contrast compared to X-Ray \cite{an89}.
+CT data of the patients suffering from SARS-CoV-2 demonstrate pulmonary parenchyma destruction, including interstitial inflammation and extensive consolidation accurately \cite{an99}.
+To detect the Coronavirus, numerous CT slices are recorded from each patient, which their analysis is challenging.
+To this end, the specialists try to remove the slices that do not contain important information.

+Lung ultrasound is another Coronavirus diagnosis method \cite{an116}.
+Ultrasound plays an important role in diagnosing and treating the Coronavirus because it is not a radiative method.
+Also, ultrasound can assess different organs and systems, including the heart, arteries, and kidneys, that might have been damaged due to COVID-19 \cite{an116}.